Frequently Asked Questions

 Can Kiln generate 3D models from text or sketches?

 Yes.
-Kiln supports text-to-3D generation via Gemini Deep Think, Meshy, Tripo3D, and Stability AI, plus parametric code-as-CAD generation via OpenSCAD with a 14-component catalog (threads, gears, boxes, brackets, etc).
+Kiln supports text-to-3D generation via Gemini Deep Think, Meshy, Tripo3D, and Stability AI, plus parametric code-as-CAD generation via OpenSCAD.
 You can also upload a napkin sketch for image-to-3D conversion.
 Providers are auto-discovered from environment variables — just set your API key and Kiln finds it.

 What is Design Intelligence?

-Design Intelligence is Kiln's engineering knowledge base — 52 materials with mechanical/thermal/chemical properties, 20 proven design patterns (snap-fits, living hinges, threads, press-fits), 70 parametric templates, and structural load estimation.
+Design Intelligence is Kiln's engineering knowledge base — 25 FDM materials with full mechanical/thermal/chemical properties, 45 brand-specific filament profiles, 18 proven design templates (snap-fits, living hinges, threads, press-fits), and structural load estimation.
 When you describe what you want to print, Kiln uses this knowledge to select the right material, apply proven patterns, and validate that the design will actually work before generating geometry.

 What does the Printability Engine do?